 courses offered in other Lang divisions and across the university.

-Chinese Studies requires two years of Chinese language and two elective courses,
+Undergraduate students from any division of the university can elect an academic minor in Chinese Studies.
+This minor requires two years of Chinese language and two elective courses,

 taught in English, in literature,